loelkes/inkscape-unicorn/README.md

 =====

 * Size and locate your image appropriately:
-	* The CupCake CNC build platform size is 100mm x 100mm.
+	* The SphereBot draw size is 3200 x 800 pixel.
-	* Setting units to **mm** in Inkscape makes it easy to size your drawing.
+	* Setting units to **pixel** in Inkscape makes it easy to size your drawing.
 	* The extension will automatically attempt to center everything.
+	* 3200 pixel is the complete sphere, 800 pixel 1/4 of it.
 * Convert all text to paths:
 	* Select all text objects.
 	* Choose **Path | Object to Path**.